2024 Scholarships - Fayette County | CampusReel

 2024 Fayette County Scholarships

 Fayette County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 10% of Fayette County residents in Georgia over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 29% of Fayette County residents in Kentucky over the age of 25 have graduated with a professional degree - 38% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Fayette County residents in Georgia will continue to need help paying for college.
-4,275 men and 4,316 women are enrolled in grades 9-12 while 2,372 men 2,588 women are currently undergraduates in college.
+It’s clear that Fayette County residents in Kentucky will continue to need help paying for college.
+6,161 men and 5,826 women are enrolled in grades 9-12 while 14,765 men 15,804 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Fayette County residents and can help pay for school in a variety of ways.
 Fayette County scholarships, whether they are exclusively available to Fayette County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Fayette County residents.

 How much total award money and scholarships are available for Fayette County residents?